YinJC/uk-tex-faq/FAQ-hyphen.md

----
-layout: page
-title: How does hyphenation work in TeX?
+# How does hyphenation work in TeX?
----

 Everyone knows what hyphenation is: we see it in most books we read, and (if we're alert) will spot occasional ridiculous mis-hyphenation